Vicia0/AI_Summative_FaceRecognition/README.md

 **#Installation**

-Clone this repository to your local machine.
+1.Clone this repository to your local machine.
-Install the required dependencies using the command pip install -r requirements.txt.
+2.Install the required dependencies using the command pip install -r requirements.txt.
-Run the app using the command python app.py
-Navigate to http://localhost:5000 in your web browser to access the application.
+3.Run the app using the command python app.py 4.Navigate to http://localhost:5000 in your web browser to access the application.

 **#Usage**

-Register students for a course by adding their name and image to the face_data directory.
+1.Register students for a course by adding their name and image to the face_data directory.

-Navigate to the attendance page and click the Start Attendance button to begin taking attendance.
+2.Navigate to the attendance page and click the Start Attendance button to begin taking attendance.

-The system will capture an image of each student and mark attendance for those whose faces are recognized.
+3.The system will capture an image of each student and mark attendance for those whose faces are recognized.

-The attendance data is stored in a CSV file in the data directory.
+4.The attendance data is stored in a CSV file in the data directory.

 **#Hosting on a Local Server**

-To host this application on a local server, follow these steps:
+1.To host this application on a local server, follow these steps:

-Install a web server software such as Apache or Nginx.
+2.Install a web server software such as Apache or Nginx.

-Install Python and the required dependencies.
+3.Install Python and the required dependencies.

-Configure the web server to serve the Flask application.
+4.Configure the web server to serve the Flask application.

-Start the web server and navigate to the application URL in your web browser.
+5.Start the web server and navigate to the application URL in your web browser.

 **#Hosting on Cloud**

-To host this application on a cloud service such as AWS or Azure, follow these steps:
+1.To host this application on a cloud service such as AWS or Azure, follow these steps:

-Create a new virtual machine instance and install the required dependencies.
+2.Create a new virtual machine instance and install the required dependencies.

-Configure the virtual machine firewall to allow incoming HTTP requests.
+3.Configure the virtual machine firewall to allow incoming HTTP requests.

-Deploy the Flask application to the virtual machine using a web server such as Apache or Nginx.
+4.Deploy the Flask application to the virtual machine using a web server such as Apache or Nginx.

-Configure the DNS to point to the virtual machine public IP address.
+5.Configure the DNS to point to the virtual machine public IP address.

-Access the application from the DNS URL in your web browser.
+6.Access the application from the DNS URL in your web browser.